What License do You Need to Hunt Dove in Arkansas?

 Regarding legal hunting methods:

-1. Only shotguns capable of holding three shells or fewer are permitted for Dove hunting, in compliance with federal migratory bird regulations.
+1. Shotguns must be plugged, limiting capacity to 3 shells or less when Dove hunting, in compliance with federal migratory bird regulations.

 Hunters should always verify the current regulations on the Arkansas Game and Fish Commission’s website before heading out, as rules can be updated annually.